andrewdodd/decoda/README.md

 ## FAQ
-Really...no one has asked, but I'm guessing at what they might ask...
+No one has asked these, but I'm guessing at what they might ask...

 ### I don't have the SAE digital annex, will this work for me?
 Probably not, as it is a lot of work to create your own spec file.
-However, it can be done (I did it this way until I found [pretty_j1939](https://github.com/nmfta-repo/pretty_j1939)).
+However, it can be done (I did it by hand until I found [pretty_j1939](https://github.com/nmfta-repo/pretty_j1939)).

 ### Does this library talk Controller Area Network (CAN)?
 No, this library is only focussed on converting an application payload that you *know* is encoded in the SAE J1939 standard, and making it more friendly to view and work with (by performing data conversions and returning "objects").